LIBR 101 (Library Research Strategies) Syllabus

 By the end of the course, a successful student should be able to:

-- Determine the nature of a source from a citation, use citations to find physical sources and cite sources used for research papers;
+- Understand the legal and ethical issues relating to information and its use: students learn about copyright, public domain, fair use, plagiarism, and citations (determine the nature of a source from a citation, use citations to find physical sources and cite sources used for research papers)

 Students Will Need

 - Computer and internet access.
 If you do not have a computer at home, they are available in the COS Library.

 - Recommended book for this course is: Badke, William B. Research Strategies: Finding Your Way Through the Information Fog.
 5th ed.
 New York: IUniverse, 2014.
 COS Bookstore should have enough copies available.
 Also, COS Library has two 4th edition copies on Reserve that you can use in the library, as well as one 3rd edition that can be checked out.

 - Come to class/access Canvas and study material in smaller portion